What is it?

 We'll add a form to the index.html page you have created in the previous exercises.
 A form can be inserted on the page in a div, so that it can be formatted in the layout.
 You can use form elements with other html elements like paragraphs and tables to provide for a strong form design.Insert the basic

-The attributes of form are name, action and method.
+Depending on what you are doing with the form, the element can include id, name or class attributes.
 We'll be using these attributes as we learn to work with form data.
 But first, you will learn about different form elements.

 Text Field – a short text field; the name is the variable name of the field.